panchomb/ie-exercise-3/modules/dev-test-lab/lab/README.md

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).
 - Required: No
 - Type: bool
 - Default: `True`

+### Parameter: `encryptionDiskEncryptionSetId`

+The Disk Encryption Set Resource ID used to encrypt OS and data disks created as part of the the lab.
+Required if encryptionType is set to "EncryptionAtRestWithCustomerKey".
+- Required: No
+- Type: string
+- Default: `''`

 ### Parameter: `encryptionType`

 Specify how OS and data disks created as part of the lab are encrypted.
 - Required: No
 - Type: string
 - Default: `'EncryptionAtRestWithPlatformKey'`